 This would usually bring a big dirt clod zinging by, or more often than not, one of them would get up and chase me; most of the time they couldn't catch me, but when they did would just wrestle me to the ground.
 But it was all in fun, and I would do it again at the next opportunity.

 One morning a new boss showed up.
 He was a construction engineer awaiting an assignment that was soon to open in South America.
 In the meanwhile, he would help out on this job, and I was to be his, "helper."

 Most of my new duties consisted of running errands, (sometimes to get him a cold drink or a candy bar at the nearest store).
 We became friends, and he invited me to go with him to work on the upcoming job in South America, but at the age of 18, I had other things in mind.

 So what does this have to do with the phrase, "in Jesus name?"

-As completion time drew near, the work schedule become very intense.
+As completion time drew near, the work schedule became very intense.
 One morning the Federal Highway Inspectors discovered an error in the grade level several miles back.
-It was still only dirt, but was scheduled to be paved in the near future, so the mistake had to be corrected right away.
+It was still only dirt but was scheduled to be paved shortly, so the mistake had to be corrected right away.

 The boss called me over and told me that he could not leave what he was doing and that I was to take his truck and go to where the heavy equipment operators were working.
-I was to tell them to stop their work immediately and hurry to this designated area, (about three miles away); that there would be engineers waiting there to tell them what needed to be done.
+I was to tell them to stop their work immediately and hurry to this designated area, (about three miles away); that there would be engineers waiting there to explain what needed to be done.